 This is the most common reason why Extend Volume greyed out in Server 2012 r2 Disk Management.

-As you see, Extend Volume is disabled for C: and E: after shrinking D: drive.
-Because C is non-adjacent and E is on the right of this Unallocated space.
+As you see in the screenshot, Extend Volume is disabled for C: and E: after shrinking D: drive.
+Because the Unallocated space that shrunk from D is nonadjacent to C drive and is on the left of E drive.

 Reason 3: File System is not supported